 When you look at oil and vinegar separately, you wouldn't necessarily imagine they could become unified into a viscous liquid.
 But certain substances act as emulsifiers, which means they help the two liquids come together and stay together (either temporarily or permanently) when the mixture is agitated.
 In the case of mayonnaise and hollandaise, it's the lecithin in the egg yolks that acts as the emulsifier.
 Lecithin, a fatty substance that is soluble in both fat and water, will readily combine with both the egg yolk and the oil or butter, essentially holding the two liquids together permanently.

 In a stable emulsion, the droplets of one of the liquids become evenly dispersed within the other liquid.
 The resulting liquid is thicker than the two original liquids were.
 In the case of salad dressing, oil droplets are suspended within the vinegar.
 As this vinaigrette sits, however, the oil and vinegar will separate again, making this a temporary emulsion.

-A cornstarch slurry works the same way.
-For that matter, so is the technique known as monter au beurre, which is essentially a variation on liaison finale that involves stirring raw butter into a sauce right before serving it, with the fat droplets forming an emulsion with the liquid in the sauce.
+A fine powder can help to stabilize an emulsion and so can a starch.
+That's why a roux is useful in thickening sauces; it's the starch in the flour that joins the butter to the liquid stock.
+A cornstarch slurry works the same way as does the technique known as monter au beurre, which is essentially a variation on liaison finale that involves stirring raw butter into a sauce right before serving it; the fat droplets form an emulsion with the liquid in the sauce.

-Another surprising example of something which is technically an emulsion is certain types of sausages and forcemeats.
-Hot dogs are an emulsified sausage where meat, fat and water are combined to form a smooth filling which is then stuffed into a casing.
+Another surprising example of an emulsion is certain types of sausages and forcemeats.
+Hot dogs are an emulsified sausage where meat, fat, and water are combined to form a smooth filling which is then stuffed into a casing.